puneetbawa/youtube2wav-converter/README.md

 Check requirements.txt

-	1) install youtube-dl
+	1) pip install youtube_dl
-	2) install ffmpeg
+	2) sudo apt install ffmpeg

 The script using ffmpeg also allows the conversion into the required sampling frequency (Note: -ar 16000 to be put after the input file)